xzl01/ghc/docs/users_guide/debugging.rst

     Show statistics on the usage of fast strings by the compiler.

+.. ghc-flag:: -ddump-faststrings
+    :shortdesc: Dump the whole FastString table when finished
+    :type: dynamic

+    Dump the whole FastString table when finished.
+Consider using :ghc-flag:`-ddump-file-prefix=⟨str⟩` to dump it into a file.

 .. ghc-flag:: -dppr-debug
     :shortdesc: Turn on debug printing (more verbose)
     :type: dynamic